-Our third course in our online education series is Test Design.
+Our third course in our online education community track series is Test Design.
 Good testing requires application of many test techniques.
 Each technique is better at exposing some types of problems and weaker for others.
 Participants will look at a few techniques more closely than the rest but do not become skilled practitioners of any single technique.

 - Gain familiarity with a variety of test techniques.